open-telemetry/oteps/text/0123-improve-span-status-api.md

 Although UI creators are free experiment with how the data is presented I expect most presentations would either be the StatusData alone, or the StatusData qualified with the StatusType and some separator character.
-For example StringData alone might create names like "FileNotFoundException", "503", "E_FAIL (0x80004005)", "SyntaxError on line 405: Did you forget a semicolon?", and "BadQuery".
+For example StatusData alone might create names like "FileNotFoundException", "503", "E_FAIL (0x80004005)", "SyntaxError on line 405: Did you forget a semicolon?", and "BadQuery".